syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### toolbarSettings.customItems `array`
 {:#members:toolbarsettings-customItems}

-Add the custom icon item in the toolbar.
+Add the custom icon item to the toolbar.

 #### Default Value